-Patients of any age can experience a dental emergency.
-Even patients with structurally healthy teeth can experience a dental emergency.
-Knowing the proper steps to take in the event of a dental emergency can help alleviate any pain or discomfort you may feel.
+Patients of any age can have a dental emergency.
+Even patients with healthy teeth can experience a dental accident or dental trauma.
+Knowing the proper steps to take in the event of a dental emergency can help soothe any pain or discomfort you may feel.

-At the Charlotte Center For Complete Dentistry, Dr. Durning Moore offers a full range of emergency dentistry services for patients of all ages.
-In the case of a dental emergency, it is important to contact our Charlotte dentist office as soon as possible.
-Dr. Moore can assess your dental condition and provide the best course of action to repair and protect your teeth, gums and mouth.
+At the Charlotte Center For Complete Dentistry, Dr. Durning Moore provides emergency dental services for patients of all ages.
+In the case of a dental emergency, contact our Charlotte dentist office as soon as possible.
+Dr. Moore will assess your dental condition and provide the best course of action to repair and protect your teeth, gums and mouth.

 Common Dental Emergencies:

 - Trauma to the jaw, teeth, or gums

 - Severe tooth sensitivity

 Knowing if you are experiencing a dental emergency can be a hard process to think about.
 However, the best way to know if you have a dental emergency is to contact your dentist and be as transparent as possible.

 Dr. Moore and our emergency dental care team will gladly answer any questions you have in regards to your dental health.
 In the meantime, to assess whether your dental issue is in fact a dental emergency, consider these questions:

 - Are you bleeding in the mouth due to an accident?